 Williams returned to the dugout midway through the 1974 season, replacing Bobby Winkles as manager of the California Angels.
 The club finished last in the AL West in his first two years at the helm, and he was replaced by Norm Sherry during the 1976 season.
 He moved on to lead the Expos beginning in 1977.
 The club was sub-.500 in his first two years, but with young stars including Gary Carter and Andre Dawson, Montreal was soon contending.
+In 1979 and 1980, the team fell just short of playing in the postseason, losing out to the eventual World Series champions - the Pittsburgh Pirates the first year and the Philadelphia Phillies the second - on the season's last week-end both years.
 However, Williams was again involved in controversy: in particular his decision to use ace pitcher Steve Rogers as a pinch-runner during the 1981 pennant race.
 Rogers was injured trying to break up a double play and had to miss two weeks of action; Williams was fired a few days later and replaced by Jim Fanning.
 Ironically, the Expos made the only playoff appearance in franchise history that fall, with the team Williams had put together.

 Williams moved on to the San Diego Padres in 1982, and the team finished .500 in his first two years.
 In 1984, with a lineup that included youngster Tony Gwynn and veteran Steve Garvey, his club went on to win the National League pennant in a thrilling NLCS against the Chicago Cubs, but fell to the Detroit Tigers in the World Series.
 After his time in San Diego, he spent parts of three summers as skipper of the Seattle Mariners, but the squad never topped .500 during his tenure at the helm.